Stagecoach London: History

 In 1994, Stagecoach purchased the East London and Selkent operations during the privatisation of London bus services.
 Both continued to trade under their existing names until November 2000 when Stagecoach consolidated its London operations under the Stagecoach London brand with both remaining as separate legal entities.

-In August 2006, Stagecoach sold its London bus operations to Macquarie Bank.
-The new owner restored the East London and Selkent trading name logos.

-In September 2008, Thameside was established to operate route 248.
+In August 2006, Stagecoach sold its London bus operations to Macquarie Bank for £263.6 million.
+The new owner restored the East London and Selkent trading names and logos, and in September 2008, established Thameside to operate route 248.
 In October 2010, Stagecoach reacquired its old London operations with all operations once again rebranded as Stagecoach London.

-In May 2022, Stagecoach announced it would takeover Tower Transit's Lea Interchange garage for £20 million.
+In May 2022, Stagecoach announced it would take over Tower Transit's Lea Interchange garage for £20 million.
 The takeover was completed on 25 June 2022, with Stagecoach operating the garage under the Lea Interchange Bus Company Limited legal entity.

 Following negotiations between the two operators while its regional operations were shut down ahead of entry into administration, in August 2022, social enterprise operator HCT Group's Transport for London operations, consisting of 17 bus routes, were purchased by Stagecoach London.
 The deal saw around 500 members of staff and 160 buses transfer to Stagecoach's East London operation, along with leases on the HCT Group's Ash Grove and Walthamstow Avenue garages.

 Operations

 Stagecoach London operates services under contract to Transport for London.
-These are operated by 3 legal entities which all exist but under the Stagecoach London brand:
+These are operated by 4 legal entities which all exist under the Stagecoach London brand: